 Click on Network & Internet.

-Click the Advanced network settings page on the right side.
+Click the Advanced network settings tab.

-Under the “Related settings” section, click on More network adapter options.
+Under the “Related settings” section, click on “More network adapter options.”

 Right-click the wireless adapter and select the Status option.